My journey with stress

 Feeling lonely, ashamed, and like my life had no meaning, I struggled to make sense of myself and the world around me.
 It was then that I turned to self-destructive habits as a way of coping and escaping the pain I felt.

-During those difficult years, I found faith, which continues to play an active role in my life to this day.
+During those difficult years, I found faith, which continues to play an active role in my life.
 But I later found that faith alone wasn’t enough.
 I also needed the support and input of others—family, friends, mentors, counsellors, and coaches.

-As a young dad and husband, I was desperate to find work so I could provide for my family.
-And after several visits to my local Job Centre, I was eventually given an interview, which led to me getting a job as a civil servant.
+As a young dad and husband, I was desperate to find work to provide for my family.
+After several visits to my local Job Centre, I was eventually given an interview, which led to me getting a job as a civil servant.

 And I loved it!

 Each day, I spoke with people from all walks of life and helped them find employment.
-After a few promotions, I was headhunted to work within the recruitment sector, where I was again able to support clients in finding work.
+After a few promotions, I was headhunted to work within the recruitment sector, where I could again support clients in finding work.

 It was great.
 I was wearing nice suits (I thought so!), networking with clients in the hustle and bustle of London's city centre, earning good money, and enjoying the perks of having all expenses paid.

 But as is the case for many people, the novelty soon wore off!
-And to continue 'enjoying' the grind, I started to rely on additional help from some of my familiar so-called friends: drugs, alcohol, and pornography.
+To continue 'enjoying' the grind, I started to rely on additional help from some of my familiar (so-called) friends: drugs, alcohol, and pornography.

 At the time, it didn't seem to be a problem.
 In fact, within the context of my professional network, strip clubs, drugs, and alcohol were the norm.
 And in some cases, they were celebrated!